openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

 Starting from OpenVINO 2022.1, development tools are distributed only via [PyPI](https://pypi.org/project/openvino-dev/), and are no longer included in the OpenVINO installer package.
 For a list of those components, refer to the [installation overview](../../../install_guides/installing-openvino-overview.md) guide.
 Benefits of this approach include:

 * simplification of the user experience - in previous versions, installation and usage of OpenVINO Development Tools differed from one distribution type to another (the OpenVINO installer vs. PyPI),
-* ensurance that dependencies are handled properly via the PIP package manager, and support virtual environments of development tools.
+* ensuring that dependencies are handled properly via the PIP package manager, and support virtual environments of development tools.

 The structure of the OpenVINO 2022.1 installer package has been organized as follows: